By Cleo Vivas-Rojas

 ARTECHOUSE has become one of the most recognizable names in immersive digital art.
 Its artist-led, technology-driven exhibitions explore light, sound, and movement, creating environments that feel both playful and contemplative.

-Opened in September 2025, ARTE MUSEUM brings a cinematic, large-scale approach to immersive art.
+ARTE MUSEUM brings a cinematic, large-scale approach to immersive art.
 Rather than focusing on a single artist, its installations emphasize atmosphere, nature, and emotional response, often incorporating sound and scent.
 It’s a space I’m especially curious to explore as part of this ongoing series.

 Mercer Labs represents a newer evolution of immersive art — blending technology, sound, and projection across multiple rooms.
 Its exhibitions suggest a shift toward immersive museums as permanent, experimental spaces rather than one-off installations.